Podcast: Reclaiming Relationalities β From Shinkolobwe to Hiroshima

 In this episode of the Framer Framed podcast, LΓ©opold Lambert, editor-in-chief of The Funambulist magazine, is in conversation with Gloria Pavita, a reader, writer, storyteller, and spatial practitioner working between the Democratic Republic of the Congo (DRC) and South Africa.
 Their conversation centres on the violent infrastructures of relationality connecting the Katanga region of the DRC to the nuclear bombings of Hiroshima and Nagasaki in 1945.

-Around 70-75% of the uranium used in the bombs was sourced from Katanga’s Shinkolobwe mine, but this history remains largely unknown, even within the DRC.
+Around 70-75% of the uranium used in the nuclear bombs dropped on Hiroshima and Nagasakiwas where sourced from Katangaβs Shinkolobwe mine.
+This history remains largely unknown, even within the Democratic Republic of the Congo (DRC).

-Drawing on Γ‰douard Glissant’s thinking on relationality, they explore how colonial extraction – from uranium to rubber to coltan – forges connections across geographies and communities that might be reclaimed as networks of solidarity.
+Drawing on Γdouard Glissant’s thinking on relationality, LΓ©opold Lambert and Gloria Pavita explore how colonial extraction β from uranium to rubber to coltan β forges connections across geographies and communities that might be reclaimed as networks of solidarity.
 The conversation moves from historical erasure and opacity to the present: the minerals extracted from that same land now travel in the form of minerals inside our phones and laptops, raising questions about witnessing and complicity.

-This podcast is a co-production between Framer Framed and The Funambulist magazine bringing together two parallel projects: the Framer Framed exhibition Between Fires: Irradiated Imaginations and Anti-Nuclear Solidarities and The Funambulist’s issue The Colonized and the Atomic Bomb: 80 Years After Hiroshima and Nagasaki, Indigenous Perspectives on Interconnectedness’.
+This podcast is a co-production between Framer Framed and The Funambulist magazine bringing together two parallel projects: the Framer Framed exhibition Between Fires: Irradiated Imaginations and Anti-Nuclear Solidarities (2026) and The Funambulist’s issue The Colonized and the Atomic Bomb: 80 Years After Hiroshima and Nagasaki, Indigenous Perspectives on Interconnectednessβ.

 Or select your favourite podcast platform: